- Who we are

 FEMS respects the privacy of its members and website users, and aims to act consistently with the Data Protection Act, and the eight principles of data protection.

 Generally, FEMS collects personal information directly from you.
-For example, we collect personal information when you fill out and submit a registration form, make an enquiry via a web form or apply for a grant.
+For example, we collect personal information when you create an account with FEMS, fill out and submit a registration form, make an enquiry via a web form or apply for a grant.

 We collect personal data to administer our activities, products, services or grants.

 Our lawful basis for processing your general personal data under article 6 of GDPR is as follows:

 Consent of the data subject – we will directly ask for your consent to process data when you:

 - fill out and submit a registration form for a FEMS account

 - fill out and register to our FEMS Community Platform

 - fill out and submit a registration form for a FEMS newsletter